 Dr. Karl Lamprecht is delighted to have found such a highly skilled successor in Dr. Weber from the ZEISS Group's own ranks: "In Dr. Weber's 20 years at ZEISS, he has held a variety of management positions, gained a tremendous amount of experience and made a substantial impact on the ZEISS Group, be it in his role in Microsurgery at Carl Zeiss Meditec AG or as Head of the Research Microscopy Solutions business unit.
 In this role in particular, he was able to gain a deep customer understanding and build up a customer network in the life sciences," said Dr. Lamprecht.
 "Dr. Weber has an excellent grasp of technology and sound skills in innovation management."

 Dr. Weber spoke about his appointment as President and CEO of Carl Zeiss Meditec AG: "I am very much looking forward to my new role at Carl Zeiss Meditec AG.
-In light of megatrends like digitalization, healthcare and demographic developments, innovative medical technology will continue to gain ground.
-Carl Zeiss Meditec AG is perfectly aligned in this regard.
+Supported by megatrends such as the digital transformation, health and demographic developments, the importance of innovative medical technology will only increase further.
+Carl Zeiss Meditec has positioned itself very well here.
 We will leverage this solid foundation and continue maximizing its potential."